-Cleo's Bath Trail is a 6.5 mile lightly trafficked out and back trail located near Pinecrest, California that features a waterfall.
-The trail is rated as moderate offers a number of activity options.
+Cleo's Bath Trail is a 6.5 mile lightly trafficked loop trail located near Pinecrest, California that features a waterfall and is rated as moderate.
+The trail offers a number of activity options and is accessible year-round.

 Trail marker is off the north side of Pinecrest lake.
 Pleasant trail through forest and rocky switchbacks at high elevation.
 Opens up into river, wading pool and waterfall area.
 Great views of Pinecrest Lake.